We often receive calls from those in police custody who want information about their rights when it comes to taking part in forensic procedures.

 One of the most common questions we are asked it: ‘Should I, or do I have to consent to a forensic procedure?’

-The straightforward answer is that you should give consent to a forensic procedure in serious criminal matters in cases where the procedure is obviously relevant to the charge in question.
+The straightforward answer is that you should give consent to a forensic procedure in serious criminal matters in cases where a non-intimate procedure is obviously relevant to the charge in question.

 For instance, if a person has been charged with aggravated sexual assault, most criminal lawyers would advise their clients to consent to forensic procedures if those procedures are relevant to the investigation at hand; for example, where police have conducted swabs upon the complainant and are seeking a ‘buccal swab’ from the suspect to determine whether his or her bodily fluids are on the complainant.